Lombards: Catholic monarchy

 King Liutprand (712–744) "was a zealous Catholic, generous and a great founder of monasteries".

 Religious strife and the Slavic raids remained a source of struggle in the following years.
 In 705, the Friuli Lombards were defeated and lost the land to the west of the Soča River, namely the Gorizia Hills and the Venetian Slovenia.
 A new ethnic border was established that has lasted for over 1200 years up until the present time.

 The Lombard reign began to recover only with Liutprand the Lombard (king from 712), son of Ansprand and successor of the brutal Aripert II.
 He managed to regain a certain control over Spoleto and Benevento, and, taking advantage of the disagreements between the Pope and Byzantium concerning the reverence of icons, he annexed the Exarchate of Ravenna and the duchy of Rome.
 He also helped the Frankish marshal Charles Martel drive back the Arabs.
 The Slavs were defeated in the Battle of Lavariano, when they tried to conquer the Friulian Plain in 720.
 Liutprand's successor Aistulf conquered Ravenna for the Lombards for the first time but had to relinquish it when he was subsequently defeated by the king of the Franks, Pippin III, who was called by the Pope.

 After the death of Aistulf, Ratchis attempted to become king of Lombardy, but he was deposed by Desiderius, duke of Tuscany, the last Lombard to rule as king.
-Desiderius managed to take Ravenna definitively, ending the Byzantine presence in northern Italy.
+King Desiderius managed to take Ravenna definitively, ending the Byzantine presence in northern Italy.
 He decided to reopen struggles against the Pope, who was supporting the dukes of Spoleto and Benevento against him, and entered Rome in 772, the first Lombard king to do so.
 But when Pope Hadrian I called for help from the powerful Frankish king Charlemagne, Desiderius was defeated at Susa and besieged in Pavia, while his son Adelchis was forced to open the gates of Verona to Frankish troops.
 Desiderius surrendered in 774, and Charlemagne, in an utterly novel decision, took the title "King of the Lombards".
 Before then the Germanic kingdoms had frequently conquered each other, but none had adopted the title of King of another people.
 Charlemagne took part of the Lombard territory to create the Papal States.

 The Lombardy region in Italy, which includes the cities of Brescia, Bergamo, Milan, and the old capital Pavia, is a reminder of the presence of the Lombards.